Black Therapist

 - Struggle with anxiety, perfectionism, and people-pleasing

-- Feel emotionally exhausted and burnt out by stress and over-performing
+- Feel emotionally exhausted or burnt out from doing “the most”

-- Are disconnected from themselves and their relationships
+- Are disconnected from their body, peace, or relationships

 My Approach